simeononsecurity/simeononsecurity.ch/content/articles/dod-5220.22-m-data-sanitization-summarized/index.en.md

 3. **Protect sensitive information**: By implementing a multi-pass data sanitization process, organizations can ensure that sensitive information is irrecoverable.
 This includes personal identifiable information (PII), financial data, trade secrets, and other confidential information.

 4. **Preserve reputation**: Data breaches can severely damage an organization's reputation.
-Following the DoD 5220.22-M specification demonstrates a commitment to data security, fostering trust among customers, partners, and stakeholders.
+Following the DoD 5220.22-M specification demonstrates a commitment to data security, building trust among customers, partners, and stakeholders.

 ## Implementing the DoD 5220.22-M Specification